jtlapp/jvm-vs-jsr/README.md

 necessary baseline for comparing the performance of Java frameworks.
 I'll then look at how Quarkus and Micronaut perform with R2DBC reactive I/O.

-Here are the JavaScript Runtime combinations I'll be benchmarking:
+Here are the combinations I'll be benchmarking:

 - Fastify
-  - Clustered Node.js + postgresjs (JavaScript)
+  - Clustered Node.js (JavaScript)
-  - Clustered Deno + postgresjs (JavaScript)
-  - Clustered Bun + postgresjs (JavaScript)

-Here are the JVM combinations I'll be benchmarking:

 - Jooby
   - JDBC with kernel threads (Java)
   - JDBC with virtual threads (Java)